-The Morris County Tourism Bureau and its partners are pleased to announce this year's Holly Walk, a long-standing Morris County tradition that offers visitors and residents the opportunity to visit local historic sites decorated for the holidays, with one admission ticket.
-This year's event will take place on Saturday, December 2 and Sunday, December 3, from Noon until 5 p.m..
+The Morris County Tourism Bureau and its partners are pleased to announce the return of Holly Walk, newly renamed as Holly Day 2018.
+This long-standing Morris County tradition offers visitors the opportunity to visit six local historic sites decorated for the holidays, with one admission ticket, during one day.
+This year the event will take place on Saturday, December 1st from 10 am to 4 pm.

 Participating sites will include The Ford Mansion at Morristown National Historical Park, The Morris County Historical Society at Acorn Hall, Macculloch Hall Historical Museum and Gardens, the Schuyler-Hamilton House, the Stickley Museum at Craftsman Farms, and the Museum of Early Trades & Crafts.
 Each site will offer something special for visitors.

 At the Stickley Museum at Craftsman Farms, tour the 1911 Log House festooned in period Arts-and-Crafts style.
 The museum is suspending guided tours for the day so that visitors may stroll through the former Stickley family home at their own pace.
-Enjoy jazzy holiday tunes courtesy of the Aubrey Anne Trio.
-Stickley will only be open on Saturday.
+There will be refreshments and music.

 In addition to the sites being open, their gift shops will be brimming with unique merchandise, so bring your holiday gift lists, and support local historic sites and preservation efforts.